Skip to contents

 preddata

 optional. object of class sf: Point data indicating the locations within the modeldomain to be used as target prediction points.
 Useful when the prediction objective is a subset of locations within the modeldomain rather than the whole area.
+May already include the predictor values if `dist_space`="feature".

 samplesize